April 20, 2017

 Newton was acquitted of all charges save some illicit fund use, for which he did a few months, but his crimes were wellknown locally.
 Indeed, in West Oakland, there is no monument, mural or even pro-Panther graffiti, although there are Panthers on murals around town, in Berkeley, and a big one in LA.
 In North Oakland, there is a small plaque honoring a stoplight installed due to Panther efforts.

 West Oakland’s DeFremery Park, where the Panthers held many rallies, is not now known as L’il Bobby Hutton Park, as it was back in the day to honor their first casualty—shot in the back at 18 while surrendering to Oakland police after the massive '68 shootout instigated by Cleaver.
-(After his arrest, Cleaver jumped bail, traveled the world as the US' premier revolutionary and established the Panther "embassy" in Algeria, where he was visited by fugitive Timothy Leary, who was aided in his escape by the Panthers and then dosed many with LSD, another story of cinematic proportions.)

 The Panthers' powerful logo has not appeared in West Oakland graffiti for decades. image: courtesy the Panthers

 “You say nothing to them!
 You take nothing from them!”
-Eugene Blacknell, a funk guitarist and band leader, told his 13 year-old, child prodigy son, Gino, when Newton and his entourage came by the Oakland club where they were gigging.
+Eugene Blacknell, a funk guitarist and band leader, told his 13 year-old, child prodigy son, Gino, when Newton and his entourage dropped by the club where they were gigging.
 “I had seen them on TV,” Gino told me, “they were celebrities.”

 “I remember this elderly black woman telling me, ‘You all need to be careful or you will get us all killed,’” recalled Flores Forbes (2006, NPR), a Panther enforcer who came quite clean in his autobiography, “Will You Die with Me?: My Life and the Black Panther Party” (2006), even about his attempted hit on a prosecution witness against Newton.